Ladme/gcenter/README.md

 Options:
   -c, --structure <STRUCTURE>
           Path to a gro, pdb, or tpr file containing the system structure.
-If a trajectory is also provided, the coordinates from the structure file will be ignored.
+If a trajectory is also provided, the coordinates from the structure file are ignored.
-          Currently, tpr file can only be used if a trajectory is also provided.

   -f, --trajectory [<TRAJECTORIES>...]
           Path to xtc or trr file(s) containing the trajectory or trajectories to be manipulated.